At A Glance

 Adapted from Public Art in Philadelphia by Penny Balkin Bach (Temple University Press, Philadelphia, 1992) and Sculpture of a City: Philadelphia’s Treasures in Bronze and Stone by the Fairmount Park Art Association (now the Association for Public Art) (Walker Publishing Co., New York, 1974).

 Voices heard in the program:

-David Contosta is the author of Philadelphia Family: The Houstons and Woodwards of Chestnut Hill.
+David Contosta is a professor of history at Chestnut Hill College and the author of Philadelphia Family: The Houstons and Woodwards of Chestnut Hill.